 Another case in which you might want to travel is if you are certain that absolutely no one could possibly know where you are, and the only chance you have to survive would be to find people or a better, more consistent source of food.

-If you are in a group situation, it might be particularly appealing for some of the members of the group to depart, and for others, particularly those less physically fit, to stay put.
+If you are in a group situation, it might be particularly appealing to some of the members of the group to depart, and for others, particularly those less physically fit, to stay put.
 In this case, send the most equipped off to find help or supplies, and keep vital information about who they are, where they were going, what they were going to do, what they looked like, and their intended route, safe with you at camp.

 The person who is leaving the group should have the more vital supplies, such as knives or canteens, but of course, there might be a great deal of contention over who gets what, so for the sake of everyone’s survival, try to choose the options that upset the least amount of people.